1 | Peringuey’s adder |

 8 | Angolan coral snake |

-That said, they have plenty of real weapons: a neurotoxic venom which is poorly researched, yet has caused several deaths.
-The bite is especially painful, and unlike black mambas, no antivenom exists yet.
-Their strike is also similar to a cobra, with a piercing hiss and repeated lunges.
+Their strike is also similar to a cobra, with a piercing hiss and repeated savage lunges.
 Angolan coral snakes are much more aggressive than coral snakes of the Americas.
-They’re also less fabulously colourful, proving that they mean business.
+You should watch this Namibian snake from a distance only.

 9 | Karoo tiger snake |

-Karoo tiger snakes are fully a separate species from their cousin, even though their rich yellow and black shades are virtually identical.
-The difference is the size of the blotches.
-In Karoo sand snakes, they’re rounded and fuller, whereas in eastern tiger snakes they’re sometimes so thin they become stripes.
-Exactly why this evolved is a mystery.
-They may be no reason – the Karoo desert colony may have headed north 1 million years ago, and any two species which are separated for eons will naturally develop differences, even if there’s no motivation.
+Karoo tiger snakes are a fully separate species from their South African cousin, even though their rich yellow and black shades are virtually identical.
+The difference is in the size of the blotches.
+In Karoo sand snakes, they’re rounded and fuller, whereas in eastern tiger snakes, they’re sometimes so thin that they become stripes.

 10 | Schinz’s beaked blind snake |